HamadAljawder/Web3_Marketplace/README.md

 # Web3 Marketplace
-**WIP** Web3 Marketplace demo dapp for physical (non-perishable agricultural) products that records farmers, product info (variety, region, etc) names, batches, amount, etc in the blockchain to ensure tracability and authenticity.
+**WIP** Web3 Marketplace demo dapp for physical (non-perishable agricultural) products that records farmers, product info (variety, region, etc) names, batches, amount, etc in the blockchain to ensure traceability and authenticity.

 ### Technologies and stacks used:
 - React.js (frontend).